-A. The standards of this chapter apply to single-family attached dwellings as well as 3-4 plexes on their own lot in any zone, where the dwelling shares a common wall across a side lot line with at least one other dwelling.
-Townhouse development may take place on existing lots that meet the lot standards for townhouse lots or on land that has been divided to create new townhouse lots.
+A. The standards of this chapter apply to townhouses single-family attached dwellings as well as 3-4 plexes on their own a single lot in any zone.
 The applications are processed as a Type I review.

 17.16.030 - Townhouse design standards.